LucasdfRocha/LucasdfRocha/README.md

 ### Hi there, Lucas here 👋

 • 📚    Studying computer science at Cesar School.
-• 👨‍💻  my goal is to be able to always be learning about the coding/programming since it is what i always wanted to work with.
+• 👨‍💻  my goal is to be able to always be learning about coding/programming since it is what i always wanted to work with.
 • 📈 I'm on github because i want to make a historic archive, showing my evolution as a student and serve as an example for others students.
 • 🎮 When talking about hobbies, i like playing games, Studying math and watching anime.
 • 💬 If you want to contact me, try my email!